What makes Velocity better than the other guys?

 Here are the details for comprehensive editing service:

-1. You write a first draft of your statement, using the outline here (for Personal Statements) or here (for Diversity Statements) to get you started.
+1. You write a first draft of your statement, using the outline contained in the Advice for Personal Statements or the advice for Diversity Statements on this page.

-3. You visit our store to purchase your edit/s.
+3. You click here to purchase your edit/s.

 4. Once you've finished your first draft, you can send me an email telling me you're ready for the first round of edits, and I will make notes and revisions in the text.
 I'll suggest improvements to the overall structure, and offer (sometimes extensive) revisions for the sake of clarity, readability, and style (to see my revisions, you'll choose "See revision history" from the File menu at Google Docs).